SiddharthMalhotra/sPCA/README.md

 [INFO] BUILD SUCCESS
 [INFO] ------------------------------------------------------------------------
 ```
-this command will build the code and you will find a .jar file generated under **ScalablePCA/target/SparkPCA.jar**
+Moreover, you will find a .jar file generated under **ScalablePCA/target/SparkPCA.jar**.
+This jar file will be used to run the example in the following step.

 Running ScalablePCA in the local mode
 =====================================